Frequently Asked Questions

 What about epidurals or other pain medication?

 We do not offer any type of pain relief medication for labor.
 However, don't count yourself out just yet!
-Birth is NOTHING like what you've seen in Hollywood, and many women are surprised to discover that there is a difference in intensity without Pitocin to augment labor.
+Birth is NOTHING like what you've seen on TV, and many women are surprised to discover that there is a difference in intensity without Pitocin to augment labor.
 Furthermore, all of our clients have access to other "tools" in the toolkit when it comes to pain management during labor.
 This can look like having a doula present for labor support, moving freely throughout labor, delivering in any position you prefer and access to hydrotherapy!
 We encourage you to browse EBB's Pain Management Articles to learn more about all the other ways clients may manage their labor!

 https://evidencebasedbirth.com/blog/